deanwilson/organisation-graph/README.md

     MATCH (t:Team)-[:`assigned to`]-(p:Person)
     RETURN  s.name as Service, p.name as Owners

-Show all the people the team that owns a service.
+Show all the people in the team that owns a service.
 This can be handy for finding people to help you in an incident.

     MATCH (s:Service {name: 'Prison 42'})-[:`owns`]-(t:Team)